 - Astrophysics and Astronomy: Observational Cosmology and Dark Energy, Dark Matter, High Energy Astrophysics, Particle Astrophysics.

 - History of Science: Ancient and XVII-XX century Physics and Astronomy.

 In 2016, I co-wrote a paper on gamma-ray detection from star-forming galaxies using Fermi-LAT data.
 The article was published in the journal MNRAS, and can be found here.
 I presented this article as an oral contribution in the 6th Heidelberg International Symposium on High-Energy Gamma-Ray Astronomy in Heidelberg, Germany, in July 2016.

-A topic that I have particular interest in is indirect Dark Matter detection from Dwarf Spheroidal Galaxies with Fermi-LAT data.
+In my undergrad days, a topic I had particular interest in was (and is) indirect Dark Matter detection from Dwarf Spheroidal Galaxies with Fermi-LAT data.
 An article I find as a very good introduction to the topic is this one, written by the Fermi-LAT collaboration.